nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 !!! note

     The JSON schema doc also mention `exclusiveMinimum`, `exclusiveMaximum` and `multipleOf` keys.
-    Because nf-validation uses stock JSON schema validation libraries, these _should_ work for validating keys.
+    Because nf-schema uses stock JSON schema validation libraries, these _should_ work for validating keys.
     However, they are not officially supported within the Nextflow schema ecosystem and so some interfaces may not recognise them.

 ## Array-specific keys